-Compare this approach – careful, logical and rational – with that of the typical punter who day-trades or buys hot tips, not knowing what they own, why they own it or whether they should sell.
+Compare this approach – fact-based, logical and rational – with the typical punter who day trades or buys hot tips, not knowing what he really owns or why.

-These folks are like newbies in a poker tournament.
+These folks are like newbies in a poker game.
 No way are they taking the chips home at the end of the night.
 They’re just fattening the pot for the rest of us.

 Don’t be one of them.
 Before you invest in any recommendation, make sure it’s based on a dedicated system, a proven philosophy and a valid sensibility.